SameerYasin/Exp-10-Classes-and-Objects-in-C-Plus-Plus-/README.md

 Calculatiing the volume of a cuboid using Classes and Methods along with usage of private and public members.

 # Algorithms:
-Got it 👍 I’ll clean everything up so you can copy directly into your GitHub repo.
-Here’s the **plain, structured version of all the algorithms (no emojis, no extra formatting):**

----

 # Algorithm: Class and Object in C++ (Student Information)